fribalet/cruisetrack-planner/README.md

 ## Usage

 1. **Launch the App:** Run the `CruiseTrackPlanner.R` script in R or RStudio to launch the Shiny app.
-2. **Set Cruise Start:** Enter the cruise start date and time in UTC.
-3. **Add Stations:**
-    - Select a station name from the dropdown or enter a new one (Station NA).
-    - Fill in the details for the station (name, latitude, longitude, ship speed, time on station, etc ...).
-    - Choose where to add the station in the cruise track using the "Add After Station" dropdown.
-    - Click "Save Station" to save the station.
-4. **Edit Stations:**
-    - Select an existing station from the "Select Station" dropdown.
-    - Modify the station details as needed.
-    - Click "Save Station" to save the changes.
-5. **Upload Data:**
+2. **Upload Data (Optional):**
     - Click "Browse" to select a CSV or TSV file containing station data.
-    - The app will automatically populate the map and table with the uploaded data.
+    - The app will populate the map, table, and input fields with the uploaded data.
+The cruise start time will be set to the arrival time of the first station in the file.
+3. **Set Cruise Start (If not uploaded):** Enter the cruise start date and time in UTC in the provided field.
+4. **Select Station:** Select a station from the dropdown menu to view and edit its information.
+Select `Station NA` to add a new station to the uploaded cruise track..

+4. **Edit Station information**
+  - Edit name: This field displays the name of the selected station.
+You can edit this field to change the station name.
+  - Latitude (ºN): Enter the latitude of the station in degrees North.
+  - Longitude (ºE): Enter the longitude of the station in degrees West.
+  - Operations: Enter a description of the operations to be conducted at this station (e.g., "CTD cast at 1000 m","Zooplankton tow at 200 m","Shipek at 1000 m").
+  - Ship Speed (knots): Enter the planned ship speed in knots for traveling to this station.
+This will be used to calculate the travel time between stations.
+  - Time on Station (hours): Enter the planned time (in hours) that the ship will spend at this station.
+  - Add After Station: This dropdown menu lets you choose after which existing station you want to add the new station.
+Select "End" to add the station at the end of the cruise track.
+  - Click "Save Station" to save the station information.
 6. **Download Data:**
   - Click "Download Table" to download the current cruise track data as a CSV file.

 ## File Structure